Euston railway station: New station

 Demolition began on 6 November and was completed within four months.
-Since 1996, proposals have been formulated to reconstruct it as part of the planned redevelopment of the station, including the station's use as the London terminus of the High Speed 2 line.

-The new station was constructed by Taylor Woodrow Construction to a design by London Midland Region architects of British Railways, William Robert Headley and Ray Moorcroft, in consultation with Richard Seifert & Partners.
-Redevelopment began in summer 1962 and progressed from east to west, including the demolition of the Great Hall, while an 11000 sqft temporary building housed ticket offices and essential facilities.
-The project was planned to keep Euston working to 80% capacity during the works, with at least 11 platforms in operation at any time.
-While services were diverted elsewhere where practical, the station remained operational throughout the works.
+The station was rebuilt by Taylor Woodrow Construction to a design by London Midland Region architects of British Railways, William Robert Headley and Ray Moorcroft, in consultation with Richard Seifert & Partners.
+Redevelopment began in summer 1962 and progressed from east to west, the Great Hall was demolished and an 11000 sqft temporary building housed ticket offices and essential facilities.
+Euston worked to 80% capacity during the works with at least 11 platforms in operation at any time.
+Services were diverted elsewhere where practical and the station remained operational throughout the works.